Locations:

 How is unstable angina diagnosed?

-Your provider will take your blood pressure and give you a physical exam.
-They will also order tests and give you medicines.
+To make an unstable angina diagnosis, your provider will take your blood pressure and give you a physical exam.
+They’ll also order tests.

 Tests to diagnose unstable angina can include: